travetto/travetto/docs/MILESTONES.md

 All "extension" points have been moved to their own modules, removing support for @file-if and @line-if directives.
 These patterns were convenient, but led to more complexity around determining what was in use and what wasn't.
 Now package.json is definitive, and it is clear what files/dependencies are needed or not.

 ### Transpilation/Loading Overhaul
-One of the primary goals here is to end up with a `.trv_cache` folder that is directly invokable without the framework.
+One of the primary goals here is to end up with a `.trv_cache` folder that is directly invokable without compilation.
 The ideal here is the previous work around a "readonly" mode is replaced in a world where there is only javascript files.
 This provides an increased level of security while setting the stage for integrating with existing js bundlers.
 This will have ramifications in the pack extension.

 ### ESM Support